At Bertram's Hotel: Plot

 On Miss Marple's last day at the hotel, Gorman is shot with Malinowski's gun.
 Elvira Blake says that he was shielding her from gunfire by an unknown assailant.

 With Miss Marple's help, Davy discovers the truth about Bertram's Hotel: it is the base of a sophisticated criminal gang that commits large-scale robberies while impersonating distinguished hotel guests.
 Miss Marple realises that she saw a doppelganger, a younger man who closely resembled Pennyfather, at the hotel that night.
 This jogs Pennyfather's memory, and he remembers that he saw himself sitting on a chair in his hotel room just before he was knocked unconscious.
 The gang had expected Canon Pennyfather to be in Lucerne and had sent a double to replace him and take part in the train robbery, to cause confusion with witnesses.

-Davy and Miss Marple confront Bess Sedgwick as the orchestrator of the daring robberies, along with the maître d'hôtel Henry, and Ladislaus Malinowski when fast cars were needed.
-The hotel staff co-operated with the gang and the owners handled the money side of the thefts.
+Davy and Miss Marple confront Bess Sedgwick as the orchestrator of the daring robberies, along with the maître d'hôtel Henry, and Ladislaus Malinowski who was involved when fast cars were needed.
+The hotel staff co-operated with the gang, with the owners handling the money side of the thefts.

-Bess and Gorman had been married at one time, and the marriage was never annulled, making Bess's subsequent marriages void.
-Bess confesses to her part in the robberies, but also to the murder of Gorman.
-She then steals a car and speeds away recklessly, crashing fatally.
+Bess and Gorman had been married at one time, and the marriage had never been annulled, making Bess's subsequent marriages void.
+Bess confesses to her part in the robberies, as well as to the murder of Gorman.
+She then steals a car and speeds recklessly away, before crashing fatally.

-Miss Marple is not convinced that Bess killed Gorman, believing that she was covering for Elvira Blake.
-Elvira believed that, as the illegitimate offspring of a bigamist, she would be disinherited, and killed Gorman to keep him quiet.
+Miss Marple is unconvinced that Bess killed Gorman, believing that she was covering for Elvira Blake.
+Elvira believed that, as the illegitimate offspring of a bigamist, she would be disinherited, and she killed Gorman to keep him quiet.
 Davy will not let her get away with the murder.